daleydeng/CircuitRISCV/README.md

 - riscv-none-elf-*: A build toolchain for compiling examples.

 # TODO
-- Add support for rust::nostd for embedded systems.
+- Add support for rust::no_std for embedded systems.